 “The song is a kind of wild confession of someone’s real motives in a relationship, which I was inspired to write after talking to an ex-boyfriend after he showed up at one of my gigs,” says Lawton, speaking about ‘Undone’.

 Continuing, Lawton says: “’Hurts Like Paradise’ is a song I wrote when I was at school.
 It’s kind of a story about a relationship from start to finish, only it’s told from the perspective of someone who feels like they’re an outsider.
 I like that there are details in the song which show this character as they talk about their experiences.
 Even though it’s a sad song, I like to juxtapose sad lyrics with upbeat sounds.”

-A burgeoning artist on the UK live scene, Lawton’s release of ‘Don’t Bring Louise’ follows the completion of her first ever regional tour, which saw her play 19-dates across the country.
+The release of ‘Don’t Bring Louise’ follows the completion of her first ever regional tour, which saw her play 19-dates across the country.
 The rising star has had a busy couple of year, which also saw her perform at The Great Escape Festival, in Brighton, this summer.